alexknowshtml/How-To-Indy-Hall/README.md

 ### Tip #3: Meet members at events

-"Formal", planned, and recurring events
-There are things to do with other Indy Hall members Indy Hall every week, including Working @ Night Owls & Dinner Club, joining in the conversation at Member Lunches, and Indy Hall Running Club, and B-Team trips to the comic book shop.
+* There are things to do with other Indy Hall members Indy Hall every week, including Working @ Night Owls & Dinner Club, joining in the conversation at Member Lunches, and Indy Hall Running Club, and B-Team trips to the comic book shop.

     Monthly events include our ever-popular Show & Tell, various art openings, and happy hours.
 Over the course of the year, we also host several large parties that are open to the public.
 We're always looking for something to celebrate!

     You can find out about our planned event schedule by joining our Meetup Group: http://www.meetup.com/IndyHall/events/calendar/

-Casual, unplanned, and "random" events
-You don't have to wait for an event to show up on the calendar.
+* You don't have to wait for an event to show up on the calendar.
 Every day at Indy Hall can be an event!

     Because they're not on the calendar, you do need to keep your eyes open for improtpu gatherings in the kitchen, lounge, gallery, and other common areas.
 Also, keep an eye on GroupBuzz discussions & Hall chat for announcements.

-Have an idea for getting members together?
-Awesome!
+    **Have an idea for getting members together?** Awesome!
 If this is your first time getting members at Indy Hall organized...read below for some tips on how to be a kick ass community member.

-How can I be a kick ass community member?
+## How can I be a kick ass community member?

 Being a great member of our community happens a bit differently than in some other  settings.
 It's more organic, less mechanical.
 This also means that often, it takes time.
 Trust is one of the primary currencies at Indy Hall, and it plays a big role in being a kick-ass community member.

 Here's are some observations for consideration:

-In order to help, someone needs to be ready to accept that help.
+* In order to help, someone needs to be ready to accept that help.
-In order for people to be ready to accept help, they need to be able to be willing to be vulnerable enough to ask for help.
+* In order for people to be ready to accept help, they need to be able to be willing to be vulnerable enough to ask for help.
-Being vulnerable requires establishing trust in the source.
-People are drawn to trusted sources, not authoritative sources The difference between establishing authority and trust, in my experience, is being able to show some vulnerability yourself.
+* Being vulnerable requires establishing trust in the source.
+People are drawn to trusted sources, not authoritative sources
+* The difference between establishing authority and trust, in our experience, is being able to show some vulnerability yourself.

 So with this chain of events in mind, sometimes the best way to be a PROVIDER of help is to first establish trust by receiving help rather than offering it.
 There are lots of ways to do that, of course, but the most effective ways tend to be small and personal rather than a blast to the entire community.